 Ziplining on one of Maui's several courses lets you satisfy your inner Tarzan by soaring high above deep gulches and canyons—for a price that can seem steep.
 A harness keeps you fully supported on each ride.
 Each course has its own age minimums and weight restrictions but, generally, you must be at least 10 years old and weigh a minimum of 60–80 pounds and a maximum of 250–275 pounds.
 You should wear closed-toe athletic-type shoes and expect to get dirty.
 Reconsider this activity if you are pregnant, uncomfortable with heights, or have serious back or joint problems.

 Piiholo Ranch Zipline.
-This complex, on a gorgeous 900-acre family ranch, has six ziplines—five parallel lines and one quadruple—plus a 12-person climbing tower.
+This complex, on a gorgeous 900-acre family ranch, has two zipline courses.
+The original course consists of five lines—one quadruple, and four side by side.
 Access to the fifth and longest line is via a four-wheel-drive vehicle to the top of Piiholo Hill, where you are treated to stunning bicoastal views.
 Guides do a good job of weaving Hawaiian culture into the adventure.
 You must be able to climb three steep suspension bridges while hefting a 12-pound trolley over your shoulder.
 Prices range from $140 for four lines to $190 for five.
-The canopy tour keeps you in the trees the entire time ($90 to $165).
-Bring a lightweight jacket.
+The newer course offers a zipline canopy tour that keeps you in the trees the entire time ($90 to $165).
+Bring a lightweight jacket, as it can get a bit chilly at the ranch.
 Piiholo Rd., Makawao, HI, 96768.
-800/374-7050. www.piiholozipline.com.
+800/374–7050. www.piiholozipline.com.

 Skyline Eco Adventures.
-The first company to open a zipline course in the United States, Skyline operates in two locations on Maui: the original course on the slope of Haleakala (five lines ranging from 50 to 720 feet) and the newer venue at 1,000 feet above Kaanapali (eight lines ranging from 50 to 1,000 feet).
+The first company to open a zipline course in the United States, Skyline operates in two locations on Maui: the original course on the slope of Haleakala (five lines ranging from 50 to 720 feet) and their west side venue at 1,000 feet above Kaanapali (eight lines ranging from 50 to 1,000 feet).
 Guides have you "zipping" confidently in no time.
-Dress in layers for the $95 Haleakala tour, as it can get chilly.
+Dress in layers for the $120 Haleakala tour, as it can get chilly.
 The $150 Kaanapali tour includes breakfast or lunch.
 Advance reservations are suggested, and discounts are available for online bookings.
-HI.
-808/878–8400. www.zipline.com.
+8303 Haleakala Hwy., Kula, HI, 96790.
+808/878–8400 or 888/864–6947. www.zipline.com.